bebenlebricolo/events-manager/trunk/readme.txt

 18. Grid view for displaying your upcoming events at a glance

 == Changelog ==
+= 7.1.4 =
+* Fixed PHP warning for including a file intended for 7.2 update.

 = 7.1.3 =
 * Fixed new archetype data not being added to wp_postmeta for previously created events,
 * Fixed edit booking links,